This article covers:

 Workers are entitled to the minimum wage rate applicable to their work site, regardless of the location of their employer’s main office.

-What is Tipped Employees' Minimum Wage in New York?
+What is a Tipped Employee's Minimum Wage in New York?

 Employers in New York are allowed to take tip credit from a tipped employee’s minimum wage.
-Minimum wages for tipped employees are as follows:
+In 2025, hourly minimum wages for tipped employees are as follows:

 Type of Employees | NYC, Long Island, Westchester | Rest of New York State |